wguo3773/wguo3773.github.io/index.md

     <div style="margin-bottom: 30px;">
       <h2><strong>Bio</strong></h2>
       <p>
-        I am a Biostatistician and PhD student at the University of Texas Health Science Center at Houston.
+        I am a Biostatistician at the University of Texas Health Science Center at Houston.
         I specialize in EHR data analytics, Causal machine learning, and Single-cell multi-omics.
 I received my MS in Biostatistics from the University of Florida, and an MS (Thesis) in Pharmacology from McGill University.
 Previously, I completed my Pharmacy training at the University of Queensland, Australia,